papiodesu/leptos_book/src/deployment/csr.md

 1. Retrieve your [Vercel Access Token](https://vercel.com/guides/how-do-i-use-a-vercel-api-access-token) by going to "Account Settings" > "Tokens" and creating a new token - save the token to use in sub-step 5, below.

-2. Install the [Vercel CLI](https://vercel.com/cli) using the "npm i -g vercel」 command, then run 「vercel login" to login to your acccount.
+2. Install the [Vercel CLI](https://vercel.com/cli) using the "npm i -g vercel" command, then run "vercel login" to login to your acccount.

-3. Inside your folder, run "vercel link」 to create a new Vercel project; in the CLI, you will be asked to 'Link to an existing project?' - answer yes, then enter the name you created in step 1.
-A new 「.vercel" folder will be created for you.
+3. Inside your folder, run "vercel link" to create a new Vercel project; in the CLI, you will be asked to 'Link to an existing project?' - answer yes, then enter the name you created in step 1.
+A new ".vercel" folder will be created for you.

-4. Inside the generated ".vercel」 folder, open the the 「project.json" file and save the "projectId" and "orgId" for the next step.
+4. Inside the generated ".vercel" folder, open the the "project.json" file and save the "projectId" and "orgId" for the next step.

 5. Inside GitHub, go the repo's "Settings" > "Secrets and Variables" > "Actions" and add the following as [Repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):
    - save your Vercel Access Token (from sub-step 1) as the "VERCEL_TOKEN" secret
-   - from the ".vercel/project.json」 add "projectID" as 「VERCEL_PROJECT_ID"
+   - from the ".vercel/project.json" add "projectID" as "VERCEL_PROJECT_ID"
-   - from the ".vercel/project.json」 add "orgId" as 「VERCEL_ORG_ID"
+   - from the ".vercel/project.json" add "orgId" as "VERCEL_ORG_ID"

 <i>For full instructions see ["How can I use Github Actions with Vercel"](https://vercel.com/guides/how-can-i-use-github-actions-with-vercel)</i>